mileistone/study_resources/modeling/supervised_learning/3d/temporal_action_recognition/README.md

       - warped optical flow
   - testing
     - given a video, we sample a fixed number of frames (25 in our experiments) with equal temporal spacing between them
-    - cropping and flipping four corners and the center of the frame
+    - crop and flip four corners and the center of the frame

 ##### 2015
 - [ICCV2015] [Learning Spatiotemporal Features with 3D Convolutional Networks](https://arxiv.org/abs/1412.0767)